AdamAntinoo/neocom-java-core/NeoCom.DataManagement/LibraryOperationalDescription.md

 * **Station identifier**.
 The game station is below 61M or the asset id for a corporation structure.
 * **Parent Container**.
 Asset identifier for the asset container.

+### Space locations
+Space locations have a discontinuity because usually contain stations that may or may not be corporation assets.
+But at the same time the pilot can leave assets on space so their contents have to support stations and assets at the same time.